gch90/inventory_manager/README.md

 Changing quantity or name

-Items can be deleted only if they are not in a shipment or have not been shipped
+Items can be deleted only if they are not in a shipment

+If shipment is shipped item cannot be deleted

 ### **Ship Inventory Item**